Participant Info

 - About Me

-I specialise in early modern religious literature, visual culture, and the artistic pursuits of clergymen in post-Reformation England.
-Since completing my PhD thesis on images in the early modern English sermon, I have been awarded a number of grants and Fellowships including, most recently, a John Rylands Library Visiting Early Career Research Fellowship.
+I specialise in early modern religious literature, visual culture, and the artistic and musical pursuits of clergymen in post-Reformation England.
+My research has been supported by the AHRC and a Leverhulme Trust Early Career Fellowship.

 I have also worked as a consultant for the BBC’s acclaimed series, A House Through Time, uncovering crucial biographical material relating to an eighteenth-century Particular Baptist minister (Series 3, Episode 2).